-- PArticulate the basics of power electronic devices - PExpress the design and control of rectifiers, inverters. - Design of power electronic converters in power control applications - PAbility to express characteristics of SCR, BJT, MOSFET and IGBT. - 2 Ability to express communication methods. - PAbility design AC voltage controller and Cyclo-Converter. - ٠
+- PArticulate the basics of power electronic devices - PExpress the design and control of rectifiers, inverters. - Design of power electronic converters in power control applications - PAbility to express characteristics of SCR, BJT, MOSFET and IGBT. - 2 Ability to express communication methods. - PAbility design AC voltage controller and Cyclo-Converter. - ٠ freewheeling diode.

 - 1. To study V-I characteristics of SCR and measure latching and holding currents. - 2.
 To study UJT trigger circuit for half wave and full wave control. - 3.
-To study single-phase half wave controlled rectified with (i) resistive load (ii) inductive load with and without freewheeling diode.
+To study single-phase half wave controlled rectified with (i) resistive load (ii) inductive load with and without

-Approved by the Academic Council at its 6th Meeting held on 13.05.2017
+Amended by the BoS and approved by the Academic Council at its 9th Meeting held on 14.04.2018